 - the Inter-Ministerial Commission on Aliens, in charge of coordinating different departments and the General State Administration

 - the Sectoral Conference on Immigration, aimed at coordinating actions and competencies of the general administration and regional governments

 - the Forum for the Social Integration of Immigrants, which represents the main channel of participation for NGOs and associations in integration policies

 In addition, each autonomous community has its own integration plan, regulating integration policies in its territory.

 The Spanish Forum for the Social Integration of Immigrants is a consultative body established in 1994.
-It proposes, informs and channels actions to promote the participation and integration of immigrants in the Spanish society.
-The Forum holds at least 2 ordinary plenary sessions per year, in addition to ad hoc extraordinary sessions.
+It proposes, informs and channels actions to promote the participation and integration of immigrants in Spanish society.
+The Forum holds at least two regular plenary sessions per year, in addition to ad hoc extraordinary sessions.
 Its members are representatives of immigrant associations, social stakeholders and public authorities.
-They participate in at least one of the 3 commissions of the Forum (Education and social awareness; employment and equal opportunity; multiculturality and social cohesion).
+They participate in at least one of the three commissions of the Forum: 1) education and social awareness, 2) employment and equal opportunity, 3) multiculturality and social cohesion.

 Civil society actors play a remarkable role in the integration of migrants, beyond the implementation of regional and local policies.
 They often create their own projects and supply a wide range of services, including legal assistance, language training, health care, after-school programmes, adult education and home rental mediation.